craff/Python-notebook-tools/README.md

 Caveats: py2nb followed by nb2py may remove or add some empty lines that separates cells.
 Basically, we enforce one empty line between cells.

+WORK IN PROGRESS:
+The folder tests contains a file notation.py that is a good starting example if you want to evaluate the workd of some students.